iceye-ltd/python-styleguide/pyguide.md

 <a id="line-length"></a>
 ### 3.2 Line length

-Maximum line length is *80 characters*.
+Maximum line length is *88 characters*.

-Explicit exceptions to the 80 character limit:
+Explicit exceptions to the 88 character limit:

 -   Long import statements.
 -   URLs, pathnames, or long flags in comments.
 -   Long string module level constants not containing whitespace that would be inconvenient to split across lines such as URLs or pathnames.
     -   Pylint disable comments. (e.g.: `# pylint: disable=invalid-name`)

+Black uses line length of 88 as default, which should better reflect modern terminals while not diverting too much from old-style 80 char limit.

 Do not use backslash line continuation except for `with` statements requiring three or more context managers.